-What Can I Do With This Degree?
+What Can I Do With This Physics Degree?

-To be more specific, physics graduates from UC are employed in diverse careers.
+To be more specific, physics degree graduates from UC are employed in diverse careers.
 There are those that continued their studies of physics in graduate school and have become professors and researchers in both academics and industry.
-Others have become physics teachers in high schools where they have been successful both in preparing their students and encouraging them to study more physics.
+Other graduates from the physics program have become physics teachers in high schools where they have been successful both in preparing their students and encouraging them to study more physics.
 Numerous physics graduates have become engineers (industrial, mechanical, civil, electrical, aerospace, etc.) by continuing their education at an engineering school.
 In addition to these traditional careers for physics, our graduates have become financial analysts in the banking industry, industrial statisticians, managers within telecommunications companies, medical physicists, health physicists, military officers assigned to technical fields such as missile material management and logistics, computer programmers/managers, and educators in related fields such as mathematics and chemistry.
 We even have a couple of graduates who continued their religious education at seminaries.